Frequently asked questions

 Why don't you factor in race, income demographics, or neighborhood "fit"?

-Federal Fair Housing law prohibits using race, national origin, religion, sex, familial status, and disability in real-estate decisions or in services that facilitate them.
+Federal Fair Housing law prohibits using race, national origin, religion, sex, familial status, and disability in real-estate decisions.
 PriceTilt does not pull these signals, even where commercial APIs offer them.
-The system has explicit guardrails — both at the prompt level and at the AWS Bedrock guardrail layer — preventing them from entering the methodology or the chat responses.
-We factor in property-level and seller-level signals (tenure, equity, distress, market dynamics) — never protected-class signals about who lives where.
+We factor in property-level and seller-level signals (tenure, equity, distress, market dynamics), never protected-class signals about who lives where.